cvmfs/doc-cvmfs/cpt-details.rst

 The cache catalog can be re-constructed from scratch on mount.
-Re-constructing the cache catalog is necessary when the managed cache is used for the first time and every time when “unmanaged” changes occurred to the cache directory, when CernVM-FS was terminated unexpectedly.
+Re-constructing the cache catalog is necessary when the managed cache is used for the first time and every time when "unmanaged" changes occurred to the cache directory, when CernVM-FS was terminated unexpectedly.

 In case of an exclusive cache, the cache manager runs as a separate thread of